samarkansal/attendify/README.md

 ## Instructions

-Download the .zip file from the backup folder.
-Alternaltively, you can choose to clone.
-Then unzip the file and install the requirements.

 - Step 1: Ensure that you have Node.js installed on your computer.
 You can check whether it's installed by running the following command:
 ```
 node -v